 If you find ice build-up on the heat pump, try pouring warm water after turning off the heating system.
 Similarly, if you have lots of plants and trees around your outdoor unit, it can clog the heat pump, restricting the unit’s capacity to run effectively.
 Make sure you plant all the trees and shrubs at least a meter away from your HVAC unit.
 Whenever you mow the lawn, keep the mower away from the heat pump.

 Be Careful of the Unit Placement

 The majority of the time, homeowners think installing the best heat pump will give them the best results.
 They forget the importance of correct installation, required maintenance, and other factors like the unit’s placement.

 You must not directly locate your unit under a leaky gutter or around any other source of dripping water.
 Otherwise, water can freeze and prevent your heating system from providing the desired heating or cooling.

 Always choose an elevated area for installing the heat pump, at least four inches off the ground.
 It allows a good passage for drainage and prevents the accumulation of water.
-You can always get in touch with an HVAC technician near you for suggestions on the heating unit placement.
+You can always get in touch with an HVAC Companies Fort Worth for suggestions on the heating unit placement.

 Seek Professional Help